statecharts/statecharts.github.io/what-is-a-state-machine.md

 - A transition defines how a machine would react to the event, by exiting one state and entering another state.
 - A transition can define *actions* that occur when the transition happens.
 Actions will typically have side effects.

 When "running" a state machine, this abstract state machine is **executed**.
-The first thing that happens it that the state machine enters the "initial state".
+The first thing that happens is that the state machine enters the "initial state".
 Then, events are passed to the machine as soon as they happen.
 When an event happens:

 - The event is checked against the _current state_'s transitions.
 - If a transition matches the event, that transition "happens".